mehmet-f-dogan/language-learning-practices/README.md

 - **Exercise: Merge Two Sorted Arrays**
   - **Task**: Create a function that merges two sorted arrays into a single sorted array.
   - **Details**:
-    - Handle edge cases where one or both arrays are empty.
     - Demonstrate efficiency in terms of time complexity.

 - **Exercise: Unique Elements**